chgodard/hesperos/README.md

 Same panel as used for the manual annotation mode *(see [panel 1 description](#load-and-adjust-your-image-use-panel-1))*.

-## Quickly annotate your image *(use Panel 2)*
+## Annotate your image *(use Panel 2)*

-Quick annotation and correction on the segmented file is done using the layer controls of the *annotations* layer.
+Annotation and correction on the segmented file is done using the layer controls of the *`annotations`* layer.
 Click on the layer to display them.
 Only two labels are available: *`Structure of interest`* and *`Other`*.

-   TODO: Explain
+The rapid manual tagging step of the one-shot learning method in Hesperos aims to learn and attribute different features for each label.
+For that, the user has to:
+- tag, with the label *`Structure of interest`*, few pixels of your structure of interest.
+- tag, with the label *`Other`*, the greatest diversity of uninteresting structures in your 3D image (but not too much pixels).

+> for exemple : IMAGE

 1. To modify an existing segmentation, you can directy open the segmented file with the <img src="materials/interface_tools_screenshots/annotation_load_button.PNG" width="130px"/> button.
 The file needs to have the same dimensions as the original image.
     > /!\ Only .tiff, .tif, .nii and .nii.gz files are supported as segmented files.